By Dr Lucy Mahoney, Network Manager, Walking and Cycling

 On top of the speed and scale of China’s cycling ambition, the pride with which Chinese cities are delivering cycling action is striking.
-In June 2019, a delegation from seven C40 cities as well as two experts from the Institute for Transportation and Development Policy and the Natural Resources Defence Council visited Hangzhou and Nanjing.
+In June 2019, a delegation from seven C40 cities, as well as two experts from the Institute for Transportation and Development Policy and the Natural Resources Defence Council, visited Hangzhou and Nanjing.
 The group witnessed first-hand the Chinese cities’ awe-inspiring achievements in cycling.
 Both Hangzhou and Nanjing are rolling out kilometre after kilometre of separated cycle lanes at an incredible pace, expanding their public bike share schemes (with enhanced fleet management and maintenance systems in place) while wrestling with private dockless operators.
-The knowledges and experiences shared will help these seven C40 cities improve their own active travel strategies and policies at home.
+The knowledge and experiences shared will help these seven C40 cities improve their own active travel strategies and policies at home.

 Of course, we have to acknowledge that China’s cycling revival comes with complex challenges.
 You may have seen the images of ‘China’s bike graveyards’ with mountains of abandoned dockless cycles affecting cities across China from Shanghai to Wuhan to Xiamen.
 Grappling with such challenges affected China’s cycling reputation but lessons have been learned around the consequences of inadequately controlled and poorly planned operations.
 China can now confidently lead the discourse around best practice and are graciously sharing experiences with other global cities.